 ASEAN issues an unprecedented joint statement saying it looks forward to the early lifting of restrictions placed on Suu Kyi and the NLD but remains opposed to the use of economic and political sanctions against the junta.

-On 30 March the junta announces that the constitutional convention will be reconvened on 17 May.
-All the delegates to the previous convention, including those from the NLD, are later invited to attend the meeting, which is to be held at Nyaung Hnapin, Hmawbi township, 32 km north of Rangoon.
-However, Suu Kyi is left off the list, on the grounds that she did not attend the first convention (she was in detention at the time).
+2004 - On 30 March the junta announces that the constitutional convention will be reconvened on 17 May.
+All the delegates to the previous convention, including those from the NLD, are invited to attend.
+Suu Kyi is excluded on the grounds that she did not attend the first convention (she was in detention at the time).

-Two days later, following a second meeting of the Central Committee, the party announces that it is prepared to participate in the constitutional convention if Suu Kyi and Tin Oo are freed, and provided all NLD offices across the country are allowed to reopen.
+After considering the invitation, the NLD announces it is prepared to participate in the constitutional convention if Suu Kyi and party Deputy Chairman Tin Oo are freed, and provided all NLD offices across the country are allowed to reopen.

-However, the junta refuses to accept the NLD's demands, saying Suu Kyi and Tin Oo will remain detained "for the time being to ensure the peaceful development of the national convention."
-On 14 May the NLD announces that it will not attend the convention, throwing the meeting's legitimacy into question.
+The junta refuses to accept the demands, saying Suu Kyi and Tin Oo will remain detained "for the time being to ensure the peaceful development of the national convention".
+The NLD responds by announcing it will not attend the convention, throwing the meeting's legitimacy into question.

 "In all the transitions that I know ...
 I don't know a single transition that has operated under these constraints," Pinheiro says.
 "I don't understand the purpose of this surrealistic exercise. ...
 It will not work.
 It will not work because it has not worked in Brazil, in Uruguay, in Argentina, in Portugal, in Spain, in the Philippines, in Indonesia.
 This way of political transition will not work; will not work on the moon, will not work on Mars."

 The convention goes into recess on 9 July.
-It will reconvene periodically over the coming years.
-The NLD will continue its boycott.
+It reconvenes periodically over the coming years.
+The NLD continues its boycott.